NixOS/rfcs/rfcs/0137-nix-language-version.md

    <details><summary>Alternatives</summary>

    - Use a magic comment at the beginning of the file
-       - (+) Allows for gradual adoption: opt-in until semantics is implemented in Nix *and* the first backwards-incompatible change to the language is introduced
+       - (+) Allows for gradual adoption: opt-in until semantics is implemented in Nix *and* the first backward-incompatible change to the language is introduced
          - (-) This will produce surprising results if the next language version preserves syntax but changes semantics (forward compatibility)
          - (-) Requires the first language version following this proposal to be syntactically incompatible with the current language to avoid forward compatibility
        - (+) Can be made self-describing and human-readable